 The Cavalier King Charles Spaniels get their name from the ancient English monarchs.
-These dogs trotted alongside their royal masters while catching the eyes of the famous painters from the era.
-This spaniel retained its popularity throughout the centuries.
+These dogs once trotted alongside their royal masters while catching the eyes of the famous painters from the era.
+After all these centuries, this spaniel retained its popularity.

 While they were hunting companions, they’re now attractive lap dogs.
-They tend to follow you everywhere, including the washroom.
+They tend to follow you to the bathroom, backyard and pretty much everywhere.
 They also end up chasing smaller animals thanks to their prey drive.
 So you need to monitor them during their daily walks.

 These lap dogs cannot stand being separated from their owners.
 Though it’s worth noting that a King Charles can get distracted.
 The only way you can change this habit is by training them.
 Reward them with a treat and a hug and they soon learn to obey you.

 RECOMMENDED: 25 Superb Spaniel Dogs